 Since there is no established visual arts programming in the school, the students and the local artist will act as “artists in residence”, giving learners the opportunity to explore creativity within the context of their established curriculum.
 Additionally the students and the local artist will help to establish partnerships with local organizations, bridging the school with the community.

 Students earn up to 15 credits toward their degree (6 credits ARTS 3450 CSL/Internship and 9 credits Studio).
 The NSCAD Art in Schools Initiative is privately funded thanks to the generosity of a friend to the university, and the remuneration for participating in this Research Assistantship is: round trip airfare, local transportation, housing, and a living allowance (tuition and regular fees still apply).
-Open for Application - September 2016.
+Placements have been awarded for 2017.
+Next application call will be for March 15th, 2017 for the 2018 academic year.

 Students who have participated in the Art in Schools Initiative over the past 5 years have returned to studies changed by the experience and with a renewed perspective on their developing practice.